FieryFlames/lumia-utilities/DEVMENU.md

 1. Copy developermenu.efi and ui/ to Windows/System32/BOOT/

-2. `bcdedit /store .\BCD /create /d ""Developer Menu"" /application BOOTAPP`
+2. `bcdedit /store .\BCD /create /d "Developer Menu" /application BOOTAPP`

 3. Copy the GUILD with the brackets.
 From now on paste that in place of <guid>